 Meetings of the Committee shall be held at least once a month, at such a time and place as notified to the Members by the Secretary in accordance with these Terms of Reference.

-Subject to the remaining provisions of this paragraph 6.1, the Secretary shall, at the request of the PAB Chairman, convene Committee meetings by giving notice, at least 4 Working Days prior to the proposed meeting (or such other period so determined by the PAB Chairman), to BSCCo, each Member, and any alternates attending the proposed meeting.
+Subject to the remaining provisions of this paragraph 6.1, the Secretary shall, at the request of the PAB Chair, convene Committee meetings by giving notice, at least 4 Working Days prior to the proposed meeting (or such other period so determined by the PAB Chair), to BSCCo, each Member, and any alternates attending the proposed meeting.
 Such notice shall set out:

 the date, time and place of the meeting; and

-an agenda of the matters for consideration at the meeting and any supporting papers available to the Secretary at the time the notice is given (and the Secretary shall, if necessary, circulate to Members any late papers, as approved by the PAB Chairman, as and when they are received by him).
+an agenda of the matters for consideration at the meeting and any supporting papers available to the Secretary at the time the notice is given (and the Secretary shall, if necessary, circulate to Members any late papers, as approved by the PAB Chair, as and when they are received by him).

 Where Section J3.3.12 applies the Secretary shall also provide to the Applicant that part of the notices mentioned in paragraph 6.1.2 applicable to the Applicant.